jpca1978/jpca1978.github.com/_posts/2018-04-29-bulls-and-unicorns.md

 ---
-title: 'Bulls and unicorns: Leadershup in senior care business'
+date: '2018-04-29 22:10'
+description:
 layout: post
 blog: true
-tags:
-  - 'Senior care'
+tag: 'Senior care'
-  - ' innovation'
+title: 'Bulls and unicorns: Leadershup in senior care business'
+tags: []
 category:
 ---
-# Bulls and unicorns: Leadership in senior care business

 [![bulls and unicorns](http://gdurl.com/Xihs "bulls and unicorns")](http://gdurl.com/Xihs "bulls and unicorns") If you are the director of a health or social care organization, pay close attention.